guidorice/devblog/src/pages/points-within-polygons/index.md

 in New Mexico over a 12 year period, aggregated into hex-bins.
 That's about 10 million points and a thousand hex-bins.
-Using [ESRI ArcMap](https://desktop.arcgis.com/en/arcmap/), the spatial join took ~45 minutes on desktop workstation.
+Using [ESRI ArcMap](https://desktop.arcgis.com/en/arcmap/), the spatial join took ~45 minutes on a desktop workstation.
 I thought "Wow!
 Why is that so slow?"
 My deliverable for that capstone project is a [PDF map, which you can download here](./Rice_A_Capstone.pdf).